CurtisFenner/shiru-ts/README.md

 yarn run test # tests the newly built compiler
 ```

-When developing, you can use `tsc --watch` to automatically recompile files as
+When developing, you can use `yarn build --watch` to automatically recompile
-they are modified.
+files as they are modified.

 ## Contributions